 2. Don’t Be Alone At Christmas

-One of my boundaries is to avoid events where there are people who regularly bring drama.
+One of my boundaries is to avoid events where there are a lot of people who regularly bring drama.
 That means we don’t go to some of the family Christmas parties.
 It does NOT mean we avoid all people.
 Even if you have social anxiety at Christmas, being alone will only make things worse!

 Joy comes when we are refreshed with love from others!